Daechler/DiscordCRP/README.md

 # How to install?
 Download the binary file from the [releases](https://github.com/Daechler/DiscordCRP/releases/latest) or:
-1. `pip install PyQt6 pypresence`.
+1. `pip install PyQt6 pypresence dbus-python`.
 2. `python3 script.py`

 # How to use it?